 The Israel Palestine War was the bloodiest war in Israeli History.
 More than 6,000 Israelis fell in this war.
 So in the last post, we left off exactly after the UN decides to part the country to a Jewish state and an Arab state.
 And the Palestinians as the rest of the Arab world are not happy.
 On the other hand, the Jewish people are celebrating all over the world.
 The coffee shops in Tel Aviv that were just founded a few decades ago are now filled with people.
 Free Champagne is offered to celebrate the Decision of Partition.

-So the first phase of the war started a day after the United Nations General Assembly vote for the Partition Plan for Palestine (Decision 181) on November 29th, 1947 until the termination of the British Mandate and the Declaration of the State of Israel on May 14th, 1948.
+So the first phase of the war started a day after the United Nations General Assembly voted for the Partition Plan for Palestine (Decision 181) on November 29th, 1947 until the termination of the British Mandate and the Declaration of the State of Israel on May 14th, 1948.
 During this period the Jewish and Arab communities of the British Mandate clashed, while the British organized their withdrawal and intervene only occasionally.
 In the first two months of the Civil War, around 1,000 people were killed and 2,000 injured.
 And by the end of March, the figure had risen to 2,000 dead and 4,000 wounded.
 These figures correspond to an average of more than 100 deaths and 200 casualties per week.

 Israel Palestine War: The First Phase Of The War: A Civil War

-So the event that usually marks the Beginning of the War is an Arab Attack A Jewish Bus en route to Jerusalem.
+So the event that usually marks the beginning of the War is an Arab Attack A Jewish Bus en route to Jerusalem.
 Even Though this is something that is still debatable among historians; you can say that in some ways the first phase of the war was some kind of a civil war.
 For example, Benny Morris calls this a civil war par excellence.
 But we can agree for sure that the first phase of the war is not between two official standing armies but between local forces on both sides.

 But the Israeli side was preparing for this day for quite a while.
 Firstly, a big portion of this organization for the war was focusing on building properly a military force; assuming that immediately after the British would pull out the Arab countries will invade.
 Also, the Israeli side was very successful in laying the proper infrastructure for the future state by creating a state apparatus and governmental institutions.